nodejs/node/doc/api/diagnostics_channel.md

 * `name` {string|symbol} The channel name
 * Returns: {Channel} The named channel object

-This is the primary entry-point for anyone wanting to interact with a named channel.
+This is the primary entry-point for anyone wanting to publish to a named channel.
 It produces a channel object which is optimized to reduce overhead at publish time as much as possible.